Chair Professor, Dean School of System Design and Intelligent Manufacturing

 Before joining SUSTech, Prof. Wu was a tenured professor in the Department of Mechanical and Aerospace Engineering of the Hong Kong University of Science and Technology (HKUST) since January 1996.
 He is an oversea member of the review panel for UG education of the Ministry of Education of China, an adjunct Professor of USTC, XJTU, HEU, Sichuan University.

-His research interests include structure design and materials for microelectronic packages; processing optimization and product reliability; microstructure-processing condition-property relationship of polymer and polymer composites.
-Electric properties of polymer and polymer composites under extreme conditions.
+The research interests of Prof. Wu Jingshen include microelectronic package structure design, processing optimization and product reliability; microstructure-processing condition-property relationship of polymer and polymer composites.

 Course Title: Failure Mechanisms of Polymers in Microelectronic Packages